-One would think that a political doctrine and system that was propagated by the bourgeoisie in their rise to power, that is promoted worldwide by the Western ruling class and that has only existed in its so-called "pure" form on the backs of slaves, would at least be suspect in the eyes of those who oppose the present social order.
+One would think that a political doctrine and system that was propagated by the bourgeoisie in their rise to power, that is promoted world-wide by the Western ruling class and that has only existed in its so-called "pure" form on the backs of slaves, would at least be suspect in the eyes of those who oppose the present social order.
 But such is not the case.
 The "new movement" of opposition to the global order that is said to have been born on January 1, 1994 with the Zapatista uprising and had its coming out party in Seattle at the demonstration against the WTO has taken as its slogan: "This is what democracy looks like."
 And that without a hint of irony.
-But this is fitting for a movement which looks to the EZLN - that "revolutionary" army which made such radical demands as a more democratic Mexican government and more participation by the indigenous people of Chiapas in the democratic processes of that government - as a founding inspiration.
-As it presently exists, this movement is thus a reform movement - a movement demanding that the present social order live up to its claims.
+But this is fitting for a movement which looks to the EZLN - that "revolutionary" army which made such radical demands as a more democratic Mexican government and more participation by the indigenous people of Chiapas in the democratic processes of that government - as a founding inspiration.1 As it presently exists, this movement is thus a reform movement - a movement demanding that the in its machine.
+Those who continue to petition it for table crumbs, who continue to demand that they have their say before this faceless monster will eventually be chewed up by it and become, at best a Tom Hayden or a Ralph Nader - that is a loyal opposition that upholds the present order.
+Freedom is not found here.
+It is found in uncompromising revolt against democracy and all the other deceptions of the social order. present social order live up to its claims.
 In other words, it is a loyal opposition.